dreamcatcher-tech/network/website/nfas/Drafts/IPFS.md

 ### Announcing new interblocks

+Listeners in the target chain subscribe to the topic of targetChainId:sourceChainId.
+Once the permissions layer is implemented, they would just listen to the sourceChainId topic, and would only receive notifications when something they can access is part of the latest block

 ### Catching up

 Upon first seek, or periodically when a node suspects it might be behind announcements, the node needs to get the best known latest block.
 There are two ways to do this, which will be subject to testing.